AdrianDeWinter/SE-SteerAntennaDish/README.md

 0.0.2:
  - First draft of rotor control
  - Fixed inconsistent behaviour of version info Display with regards to how long it gets displayed
- - Removed unnesscary dely between script startup and parsing coordinates
+ - Removed unnesscary delay between script startup and coordinate parsing

 0.0.1:
- - Initial Implementation of mathematics and calculation for base rotor
+ - Initial implementation of mathematics and calculation for base rotor